Misch-/Misch-.github.io/README.markdown

-## Carlin's Website

-In development, go away! :) This is my rad site made with Jekyll and octopress.
+This is my site/blog made with Jekyll and octopress.

 ## What is Jekyll?